Question Types Guide

 Conjoint is a market research question used to determine how customers value the various features that make up an individual product or service.
 Use the Conjoint question to determine what combination of features is most influential in customer decision making.

-The SurveyGizmo Conjoint question uses choice-based conjoint analysis (CBC) (also known as discrete choice conjoint analysis).
+The Alchemer Conjoint question uses choice-based conjoint analysis (CBC) (also known as discrete choice conjoint analysis).
 CBC is the most common form of conjoint analysis.
 The respondent is asked to indicate the option or package they are most likely to purchase.
 The importance of attribute features and levels can be mathematically deduced from the trade-offs made when selecting one (or none) of the available choices.

 As an example, say we're researching what attributes are most influential when purchasing a TV.
 We have the below attributes and attribute levels: